ogs22/cookbook/glossary/composite_vector.md

-The vector which you get by putting two vectors together end-to-end, ie adding them.
+The vector which you get by putting two vectors together end-to-end, i.e. adding them.